MalteKurz/VineCopulaMatlab/docs/installVineCPP.md

     ```$ cd [path]/VineCopulaMatlab```

- 6. Install the VineCopulaMatlab toolbox using the make command.
+ 6. Build the VineCopulaMatlab toolbox using the make command.

     ```$ make```

+ 7. Install the VineCopulaMatlab toolbox using the make command.

+    ```$ sudo make install```

+---

+# Installation under Windows

+## Setting up a C++ build environment for Windows
+A nice step-by-step guidance can be found at [ascend4.org](http://ascend4.org/Setting_up_a_MinGW-w64_build_environment).
+Following the steps for setting up *MSYS*, *Switchable 32- and 64-bit modes* and *MinGW-w64* you will get a GCC (*TDM-GCC MinGW-w64*) for Windows including a command window.
+It also includes [OpenMP](http://openmp.org/wp/) for parallel computing.
+## Getting started / Setting up the VineCopulaMatlab toolbox
+ 1. Download the `mex_C++_mingw-w64.xml` file from [Chappjc's GitHub folder MATLAB](https://github.com/chappjc/MATLAB/tree/master/MinGW).
+Open the file and add `-fopenmp -lgfortran -lgomp -lnlopt -lVineCopulaCPP ` at the end of line 67 (definition of the variable `LINKLIBS`) directly after `-lmex -lmx -leng -lmat -lmwlapack -lmwblas `.
+Save the file `mex_C++_mingw-w64.xml` in the `private` folder of the VineCopulaMatlab toolbox.
+ 2. The C++ libraries boost (cf. http://www.boost.org/) don't need to be build.
+Just add the include directory when building the toolbox.
+ 3. The [nonlinear optimization library NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt).
+If you have set up MingGW-w64 you can just follow the installation guidance, i.e.,

+        ./configure --prefix=Installation_Dir
+        make
+        make install

+ 4. Build the VineCopulaMatlab toolbox using the make command.
+You may have to set the boostincludedir option.
+If the boost libraries files are in the folder `C:\BoostDir`, then you may set boostincludedir to /c/BoostDir.

+    ```$ make boostincludedir=/c/BoostDir```

+ 5. Install the VineCopulaMatlab toolbox using the make command.
+Depending on the installation directory (set as prefix) you may need to run msys as admin.
+You may have to set the prefix and boostincludedir options.
+If you set prefix to `/c/Dir` the library files will be placed in `C:\Dir\lib` and the include files will be placed in `C:\Dir\include`.
+Additionally you may want to specify the variables `mingwroot` (default value = "C:\\MinGW\\64") and `mingw_mex_xml` (default value = "mex_C++_mingw-w64.xml"), which specify where you have installed MinGW-w64 and how your mex setup file is called.

+    ```$ make install prefix=/c/Dir boostincludedir=/c/BoostDir```

 ## Remarks
-  * Especially if you are not working with an UNIX operating system you may get errors when compiling the C++ files during the execution of the installVineCPP function.
-You may have to add the path of the installation of the boost libraries by changing line 63 of the installVineCPP function from eval(['mex ' CPP_files{i}]) to eval(['mex -I''pathname'' ' CPP_files{i}]) , where pathname is replaced by the path of the boost libraries.
   * For some C++ compilers the function expm1 is not available.
+A
-A possible workaround is to use the expm1 from the boost libraries.
+    possible workaround is to use the expm1 from the boost libraries.
-    Therefore, add the line #include <boost/math/special_functions/expm1.hpp>
+    Therefore, add the line #include <boost/math/special_functions/expm1.hpp\>
-    to the header file VineCPP_header.hpp.
+    to the header file VineCopulaCPP_header.hpp.
 Then substitute expm1 by boost::math::expm1.
   * The function lgamma is also not available in some C++ compilers.
+A
-A possible workaround is to use the lgamma function from the boost libraries.
+    possible workaround is to use the lgamma function from the boost libraries.
-    Therefore, add the line #include <boost/math/special_functions/gamma.hpp>
+    Therefore, add the line #include <boost/math/special_functions/gamma.hpp\>
-    to the header file VineCPP_header.hpp.
-Then substitute lgamma by boost::math::lgamma.
+    to the header file VineCopulaCPP_header.hpp.
+Then substitute lgamma
+    by boost::math::lgamma.

 ---